 Stay in Fiera if you have a little bit more money to spend on hotels and entertainment, you want to stay out of the center o, you are traveling with family, you’re looking for a prosperous residential suburb.

 Best places to stay in Fiera:🔍FIND BEST HOTELS IN FIERA

-12. Ticinese, a great area for cool bars and bohemian vibe
+15. Ticinese, good neighborhood for cool bars and bohemian vibe

 Ticinese is a conveniently central district of Milan that isn’t quite yet on the tourist map. this is all in the process of changing, though, since Ticinese is one of the hippest and most under-the-radar, upcoming districts of Milan.

 Ticinese is home to 2 shopping streets including Corso di Porta Ticines (with vintage boutiques, trendy streetwear, and record stores) and Corso Genova.
 Corso San Gottardo street is good for electronic stores, leather goods, and a popular art gallery.

 Other attractions are the Colonne di San Lorenzo with the oldest Roman ruins in the city, and a huge park with 2 basilicas, Parco Giovanni Paolo II, a great spot for families with children to enjoy.

 It is an old urban district that has seen a recent renaissance, and now it is full of exciting and interesting independent stores, co-working spaces and cafes, small galleries, and hip bars and bistros.

 Ticinese’s location is extremely convenient since you’re very close to the center of Milan, just to the south of the historic center.
 It’s an excellent destination for budget Travelers since there are some good hostels and economical apartment rentals.